nodejs/node/doc/api/modules.md

 * {string}

 The file name of the current module.
-This is the resolved absolute path of the current module file.
+This is the current module file's absolute path with symlinks resolved.

 For a main program this is not necessarily the same as the file name used in the command line.